Guide to Business in Spain logo

 This modernization entails (i) for national enterprises, seeking wider markets through internationalization, incorporating the use of new technologies in their production processes and R&D&I, improving the focus of their lines of research and (ii) for multinational enterprises, increasing their commitment to developing the industrial structure, boosting their investment effort not only in infrastructures and production activities, but also in R&D&I in Spain, improving the trade balance.

-In short, the aim is to enable pharmaceutical companies to progress toward a production model that increases the ability to attract capital and generate stable and quality employment, contributing positively to the increase in Spain’s gross domestic product.
+In short, this initiative seeks to enable pharmaceutical companies to progress toward a production model that increases the ability to attract capital and generate stable and quality employment, contributing positively to the increase in Spain’s gross domestic product.

-As new features of the call for applications for the PROFARMA Program for this period and in line with the new Pharmaceutical Strategy for Europe, adopted on November 25, 2020, the goal is to foster the manufacturing of medicines considered essential or strategic, research, development and manufacturing of new antimicrobial agents to reduce the threat that the development of resistance to antibiotics entails, research, development and manufacturing of medicines for the prevention and treatment of COVID-19, research that better respects animal protection principles, and the development of medicines with a lower environmental impact.
+In fact, in the call for the 2021-2022 period, the PROFARMA Program sought, in line with the Pharmaceutical Strategy for Europe, adopted on November 25, 2020, to foster the manufacturing of medicines considered essential or strategic, research, development and manufacturing of new antimicrobial agents to reduce the threat that the development of resistance to antibiotics entails, research, development and manufacturing of medicines for the prevention and treatment of COVID-19, research that better respects animal protection principles, and the development of medicines with a lower environmental impact

-As is customary, it will fall to the Office of the Secretary of PROFARMA (made up of public officials from the Directorate-General of Industry and of Small and Medium-Sized Enterprises) to carry out the process of assessment of the enterprises that decide to apply for the Program according to the criteria established in an assessment guide adopted by the head of the Office of the Secretary General for Industry and SMEs.
-The assessment will consider, among other things, both the enterprise’s resources (existence of a production plant, investment in new plants or expansion of existing plants, existence of a basic or preclinical R&D center, investment in new R&D centers, conduct of clinical trials in Spain, human team dedicated to R&D&I, participation in national and international consortiums, etc.) and the results obtained in certain areas (i.e. creation of new jobs, in both manufacturing and research, transfer of technology derived from licensing, improved trade balance, etc.) in the years 2020 and 2021.
+In previus calls, it will fell to the Office of the Secretary of PROFARMA (made up of public officials from the Directorate-General of Industry and of Small and Medium-Sized Enterprises) to carry out the process of assessment of the enterprises that decide to applied for the Program according to the criteria established in an assessment guide adopted by the head of the Office of the Secretary General for Industry and SMEs.
+The assessment considered, among other things, both the enterprise’s resources (existence of a production plant, investment in new plants or expansion of existing plants, existence of a basic or preclinical R&D center, investment in new R&D centers, conduct of clinical trials in Spain, human team dedicated to R&D&I, participation in national and international consortiums, etc.) and the results obtained in certain areas (i.e. creation of new jobs, in both manufacturing and research, transfer of technology derived from licensing, improved trade balance, etc.) in the years 2020 and 2021.

-Accordingly, and as a result of the assessment conducted, enterprises are classified in three Groups (A, B and C) depending on (i) whether or not they have their own pharmaceutical production plant or basic or preclinical R&D center and (ii) on the significance (or lack thereof) of the research activity they pursue.
-Equally, the head of the Office of the Secretary General for Industry and SMEs will assign them a rating (excellent, very good, good and acceptable) depending on the assessment and points obtained in accordance with the criteria and minimum score stipulated in the regulations.
+Accordingly, and as a result of the assessment conducted, enterprises werew classified in three Groups (A, B and C) depending on (i) whether or not they had their own pharmaceutical production plant or basic or preclinical R&D center and (ii) on the significance (or lack thereof) of the research activity they pursued.
+Equally, the head of the Office of the Secretary General for Industry and SMEs will assigned them a rating (excellent, very good, good and acceptable) depending on the assessment and points obtained in accordance with the criteria and minimum score stipulated in the regulations.

-At the end of each year of the PROFARMA program (2021-2022), the progress made in the targets set will be measured using the following indicators:
+At the end of each year of the PROFARMA program (2021-2022), the progress made in the targets set was measured using the following indicators:

 INDICATORS2021 CALL2022 CALL